froala/nova-froala-field/README.md

 ### Trix Driver

-If previously you have used *Trix* attachments and you want to preserve behavior with same tables and handlers you are able to use `trix` driver in config file:
+If previously you have used *Trix* attachments and you want to preserve behavior with same tables and handlers you can use `trix` driver in config file:

 ```php
 /*